 “The characters are original, funny and constantly surprising and we can’t wait to bring them to life at Netflix," said producers Tomek Baginski and Jarek Sawko when the series was announced.

-Hissrich has even taken to describing each character via a series of tweets from a few months back.
+Hissrich has even taken to describing each character via a series of tweets from a while back.
 Brace yourselves—there's a lot of detail here, and many hyphens for the more descriptive sections of Hissrich's tweets.